Common Questions about BYU CAPS Internship

 What impact does the BYU Honor Code have on confidentiality?

 None!
-The Honor Code does not impact the confidentiality of a client being maintained at CAPS in any way.
+The Honor Code does not impact the confidentiality of a client at BYU-CAPS in any way.
 We uphold and are bound by the ethical codes of APA.
 Accordingly, all information gathered within a therapy setting remains confidential.
 If a client requests communication between CAPS and any agency or person, we only communicate the specified information after the client has completed our Release of Information.

 I am not familiar with the LDS religion, how familiar do I need to be or should I be to apply?

-In order to apply one need not be familiar at all.
+In order to apply to our internship, one need not be familiar at all.
 We welcome applicants at all levels of familiarity.
 We work hard to be a training site that is welcoming and inviting to all interested applicants no matter where they are in their professional development.
-Not only does this apply to therapy skills, assessment experience, and theoretical development, but also included the level of knowledge and awareness of the LDS religion, practices, and the LDS culture.
+Not only does this apply to therapy skills, assessment experience, and theoretical development, but also includes the level of knowledge and awareness of the LDS religion, practices, and the LDS culture.

 What type of clientele does BYU CAPS serve?